PoCInnovation/Workshops/software/17.gRPC/README.md

 ### :heavy_check_mark: **Validation**:
 Try to hit `CTRL + C` while running the server, and it should shut down.

+## To go further

+Take a look at the gRPC streams and try to implement a stream RPC in the current project.

+Or you can try to write the client in another programming language !
+Here comes the power of protobuf :)

 ## Authors
 - [PtitLuca](https://github.com/PtitLuca)